 The rims themselves are probably overbuilt, but like a subframe, that’s not a bad thing for a travel bike as opposed to a rally racer.
 The spokes have not budged, and this was running rocky pistes where one abused XR came in with nearly every front spoke loose.

 While my bike’s ready-to-roll weight (before luggage) has increased by over 10%, the RRP accessories including the Level 3 kit, as well as my own bits and pieces have increased the 500X’s all-road functionality by way more than that.
-I have some reservations about the suspension, but that could be down to my set up and could all be tuned out or is being addressed by RRP.
+I have some reservations about the suspension, but that could be down to my set up and could all be tuned out or has since been addressed by RRP.
 Running the standard bike on what we rode in Morocco would have ended in tears.

 Surprisingly the bike’s added height doesn’t give an impression of top-heaviness – that must be something innate to a bike’s weight distribution.
 Neither was stability or roadholding affected in any way other than perhaps improving it.
 The ‘trail bike stance’ and the way it all looks like it was designed that way from the factory is the main benefit and biggest credit to the RRP kit.

 Of all my recent bikes I’d compare the 500X RR with my old XT660Z – similar economy and range, off-road utility and protection, but better build quality, a much lower centre of gravity, a smoother motor and better suspension.

 The BMW F650GS is really quite a different bike – longer and lower and with a lot more power, but not as nimble.
 And by the time that new bike was equipped with protection and travel gear it came in at 8 or 9 grand.
 It would be interesting to hop back onto a standard 500X as, suspension apart, that wasn’t such a bad bike either.
 On the right, the updated 2016 model.